wobula/malloc/README.md

 #### Linked Lists Galore

 This specific implimentation of malloc uses a multidimensional, embedded linked list data structure.
 What this means is that when we first call malloc, we ask the kernel for a large slab of memory.
 The struct that contains all the meta-data about this slab is, itself, the first node of a linked list.
 Each successive call to mmap for another slab adds another node to this original, head node.
-The structure of this system is a simple singularly linked list as shown below:
+The structure of this system is a series of embedded, singularly linked list as shown below:

 ![Input Content](https://raw.githubusercontent.com/wobula/malloc/master/2.png)